Definition of a Sales Agent

 What can stop me from realising all these benefits?

-Working with agents can be spectacularly effective and successful.
+Working with sales agents can be spectacularly effective and successful.
 And it IS possible.

 In order to maximise your chances of success, you need to understand: